tangowithcode/tango_with_django_2/manuscript/chapter15-rango-exercises.md

 To add the `UserProfile` registration functionality, you need to undertake the following steps.

-1. First, create a `profile_registration.html` template, which will display the `UserProfileForm`.
+1. First, create a `profile_registration.html` template, which will display the elements comprised from the `UserProfileForm`.
 This will need to be placed within the `rango` templates directory.
 Although it makes sense to place it in the `registration` directory, it is Rango specific; as such, it should live in the `rango` directory.
-2. Create a new `register_profile()` view in Rango's `views.py` to capture the `UserProfile` details.
+2. Create a new `register_profile()` view in Rango's `views.py` to capture details required by a `UserProfile` instance.
 4. Finally, change where you redirect newly-registered users.
 We'll have to provide you with some code to show you how to do this.
 You can find that in the [next chapter](#section-hints-profiles).

 It would also be useful to let users inspect and edit their profiles once they have been created.
 To do this, undertake the following steps.